 - Paint: Unused paint can be disposed of at the Transfer Site, with one caveat.
 The paint can NOT be in liquid form when you dispose of it.
 However once the paint has fully dried, then it and the old paint can/bucket can be dropped off at the Transfer Site.
 The reason is that while the paint is still in liquid form it is considered to be on the chemicals/hazardous waste list.

 This recommended solution can be adjusted depending on your volume of paint:

 - Start with a cardboard box or something similar that can be used as a drying tray.
 Of course, the more surface area the better, so that the paint will dry quicker.

 - Line the cardboard box with a trash bag or something similar.

-- Wait until the first layer of paint has dried, then pour out another THIN layer.
+- Wait until the first layer of paint has fully dried, then pour over another thin layer.

 - Repeat until all of your unused paint is dry.